 However, there’s much more to becoming a Maine Coon owner than simply finding a cat you like the look of.
-Here’s a few thoughts which may be helpful for anyone looking for a Maine Coon.
-First answer a few questions for yourself…
+Here are a few thoughts which may be helpful for anyone looking for a large Maine Coon cats for sale.
+First, answer a few questions for yourself…

-3. Do you want a cat/kitten and do you want to adopt or buy a pedigree kitten or perhaps a retired show cat.
+3. Do you want a Maine coon mix kittens for sale Or do you want to adopt or buy a pedigree kitten or perhaps a retired show cat?

 To add to the complex picture even all pedigree Maine Coons are not created equal.
 Breeders often refer to ‘pet quality’ kittens.
 This means it is unlikely they would have the physical features to make it as a show cat.
 Maine Coon kittens with the potential to become champions are worth more.
 Again a ‘pet quality’ Maine Coon can come with papers verifying pedigree but should cost less that a potential pedigree show cat.